kolonialno/troncos/README.md

 # Configure the ddtrace tracer to send traces to Tempo.
 configure_tracer(
-    enabled=False, # Set to True when TRACE_HOST is configured.
     service_name='SERVICE_NAME',
     exporter=Exporter(
         host = "127.0.0.1",  # Usually obtained from env variables.